 Please be aware though that redeeming staked crypto will usually take 2 days.
 So, if you redeem today June 4, 2021, it will be unstaked on June 6, 2021.
 The date and time will actually appear on your screen before you confirm the redemption.

 Let’s take $Matic (Polygon) as an example.
 As you can see, there’s currently an option to stake $Matic for 15 days and earn 43.29% APY interest.
 If I have staked all my $Matic in one go before this became available, then I don’t have any $Matic left to stake, unless, of course, I buy new $Matic on the exchange.

-However, since I’m dividing my staked $Matic into batches, then I can just unstake one of my batched staked $Matic and re-stake it to the one that has a higher APY.
+However, since I’m dividing my staked $Matic into batches, then I can just unstake one batchof my staked $Matic and re-stake it to the one that has a higher APY.
 This is just my personal strategy so don’t take this as a recommendation because we have varying risk appetites.